Viewing as

 Content Automation Pipeline

-• Identified that content creators spend most research-to-draft time on mechanical, repeatable work — designed and shipped a pipeline automating transcript ingestion, LLM transformation, and publishing.
+• Identified that content-to-publication time was dominated by mechanical, repeatable steps.
+Designed and shipped a pipeline automating transcript ingestion, LLM transformation, and multi-platform output across 6 platforms.

 I was writing AWS certification articles for Medium and realised the research-to-draft process was almost entirely mechanical.
 I built a pipeline to handle the mechanical part so the human part — judgment, voice, editing — could actually matter.
 The Failure First framework came from noticing that AI-generated content fails the same way every time: it starts safe and stays safe.
 I built rules specifically to break that pattern.